SMerrony/aghast/docs/Automation.md

 To be usable by Automations, an Integration must accept MQTT 'commands'.

-The first line of an Action specifies the MQTT device to be controlled...
+Actions contain two confiurations...
  * Topic - the MQTT address receiving the Control

-Then follows a `Payload` section containing the MQTT payload to be sent.
+ * Payload - the MQTT message to be sent

 The `Payload` can be either a simple value, or a JSON string.